devopsnights/devopsnights.github.io/_posts/2021-02-19-Creating-a-service-connection-for-a-GitHub-Organization-in-Azure-DevOps.md

 We are creating this project in lives on the [DevOps Nights channel](https://youtu.be/hIkwU3CnJzU) and you can follow the progress every Thursday at 10 PM (CET) =).

 You can see the code and contribute on our GitHub [tag](https://github.com/devopsnights/UDP-Application).
-If you want to know how we did it, watch the video on the top of the post.